Monica Frassoni: President of ECES from 2013

+The organization developed "A European Response to Electoral Cycle Support" (EURECS), a copyrighted strategic framework for electoral and democracy assistance.
+EURECS is complemented by a portfolio of proprietary methodologies and operational tools developed by ECES, comprising a total of 22 copyrights.
+The framework is designed to align electoral assistance with European values and EU policies and to foster cooperation on electoral matters between the European Union, its Member States and partner countries.

+ECES is also certified under ISO 9001 for quality management and by TRACE International for anti-bribery compliance and transparency.
+ECES has also participated in EU peacebuilding and mediation work, including hosting the European Resource for Mediation Support (ERMES) project at its Brussels headquarters on behalf of the EU.
+It is a member of the European Peacebuilding Liaison Office (EPLO) and the Team Europe Democracy (TED) Initiative.

 In 2018 and 2019, she was appointed Special Ambassador of the EU Sustainable Energy Week.

 Central to her current political work is the goad of a "Federal Union", to be supported by a radical reorientation of EU policies and investment priorities towards a real "Green New Deal", the elimination of the powers to veto for each EU Member State; a more robust role for the European Parliament, to be elected partly through transnational electoral list, and a more substantial EU budget.
-A deeply reformed EU can have the right dimensions and capacity to face today's global challenges, in particular the fight against climate change, inequality, intolerance and the progressive weakening of democracy and freedoms in the EU.
-Her work in the energy and electoral assistance areas are closely linked to this idea of promoting and strengthening European democracy.
+"A deeply reformed EU can have the right dimensions and capacity to face today's global challenges, in particular the fight against climate change, inequality, intolerance and the progressive weakening of democracy and freedoms in the EU.
+Her work in the energy and electoral assistance areas are closely linked to this idea of promoting and strengthening European democracy".

 Career in local politics

 In the 2018 Belgian local elections, Frassoni was voted local councilor for the Ecolo-Groen list in Ixelles (Brussels), under the mayorship of Christos Doulkeridis (Ecolo).